-in the prior section, 'Measuring socioeconomic background', and ask your applicants, apprentices and workforce Question 1.

-- Communicate a clear message and intent to your employees about the importance of understanding your employees' socio-economic backgrounds. - Collecting data: How to encourage employees to disclose data and how to collect it. - Assure your employees that their data will be stored and handled in line with GDPR best practice, and only used in aggregate to make better decisions about fairer employment practices.
+- Optimising - Follow guidance in the prior section, 'Measuring socioeconomic background', and ask your applicants, apprentices and workforce Question 1. - Communicate a clear message and intent to your employees about the importance of understanding your employees' socio-economic backgrounds. - Assure your employees that their data will be stored and handled in line with GDPR best practice, and only used in aggregate to make better decisions about fairer employment practices.
 It will not be: - Used for appointment and promotion decisions; - Accessible beyond the core team in HR/CSR. - Aim for a 66% response rate in order to get enough data to paint a true picture of the makeup of your workforce.